Blog & News

 There are two primary types of lymphedema:

-This is a congenital form of lymphedema caused by a malformation of the lymph vessels or nodes.
-It may be present at birth, or later in life, often occurring when there are other cognitive impairments or genetic abnormalities at birth.
+This is a congenital form caused by a malformation of the lymph vessels or nodes.
+It may be present at birth, or develop later in life, and may be associated with genetic disorders.
 The most common form of primary lymphedema is lymphedema praecox.
 This can be present during puberty, mostly in girls, and usually affects one or both lower extremities.
-Another form of primary lymphedema is called lymphedema tarda, which begins later in life and usually affects both lower extremities in men and women.
+Another form is called lymphedema tarda, which begins later in life and usually affects both lower extremities in men and women.

 This is caused by damage to the lymphatic system, including surgery, infections, radiation, or trauma.
 Oncology care including radiation, chemotherapy, surgery, tumors, compromise of the vascular system, burns, liposuction and general trauma can all be contributing factors of lymphedema.

 - A feeling of tightness and heaviness of the skin or tissue

 - Decreased flexibility in joints